jisotalo/ads-client/README.md

 ## Reading any type PLC variable

-Using `readSymbol` method it is possible to read variables of **any type** from the PLC.
+Using `readSymbol` method it is possible to read variables of **any type** from the PLC (except references and pointers).
 These include base scalar type variables, structs, function blocks, arrays and so on.
 These examples cover just a few cases.

 See full `readSymbol` documentation [from the docs](https://jisotalo.github.io/ads-client/Client.html#readSymbol).

+For references and pointers see the separate chapter.

 ### Example: Reading `INT` type variable
 ```js